accetto/ubuntu-vnc-xfce/README.md

 The project was originally inspired by [consol/ubuntu-xfce-vnc][consol-docker-repo] image and derived from [ConSol/docker-headless-vnc-container][consol-github-repo] repository.

-Comparing to [ConSol][consol-docker], these images are smaller because of excluded features.
-They are best suited for fast creation of small light-weight containers, used for testing or as throw-away web browsers.
+Comparing to [ConSol][consol-docker], these images are smaller because of excluded features like, for example, Chromium browser or IceWM as alternative UI.
+On the other hand they include some other additional features and the current version of Firefox browser.

+The base images are best suited for light-weight [Ubuntu][docker-ubuntu] containers, used for learning, testing or development.

+The images with Firefox are perfect for fast creation of secure web browser containers, that could be easily thrown away and replaced for improved privacy.
+Means for repeatedly used pre-configurations are also included (see [wiki][wiki]).

 [consol-docker-repo]: https://hub.docker.com/r/consol/ubuntu-xfce-vnc/
 [consol-github-repo]: https://github.com/ConSol/docker-headless-vnc-container